9 Ways to Use Microlearning for Training Purposes

 1. Self-assessments

 Sometimes it’s hard to pinpoint what training an employee needs.
 What a manager views as valuable and what an employee thinks is beneficial may be different.
 That’s why you can create learning self-assessments using microlearning.
-These can be short quizzes which identify which skills are needed for a job and where an employee falls within each one.
+These can be short quizzes that identify which skills are needed for a job and where an employee falls within each one.
 This will help the employee and manager identify gaps that need to be focused on.
-And since these are quick, these assessments can be taken at regular intervals to gage learning progress.
+And since these are quick, these assessments can be taken at regular intervals to gauge learning progress.

 2. Performance evaluations

 Regular performance evaluations need to happen throughout the lifecycle of an employee’s tenure.
-They gage how well they are performing on the job and also raise flags of where additional training should be added.
+They gauge how well they are performing on the job and also raise flags of where additional training should be added.
 A good way to evaluate using microlearning is through simulations.
 Have an employee perform a quick simulation exercise and then provide an immediate performance evaluation of that simulation.
 This is a good alternative to a traditional performance evaluation and can be targeted to specific skills.

 3. Gamification in training